donatoivan/portfolio/README.md

 <img src="./images/wireframe.png">

-My thought was that I wanted a short welcome message to be the hero of the Home page.
-I wanted to page section links to be in the top right-hand corner not as noticeable as the welcome message, but still present.
+My thought was that I wanted a short welcome message to be the hero of the Home page on the bottom left.
+I wanted the page-section links to be in the top right-hand corner not as noticeable as the welcome message, but still present.
 I also wanted a home button to be preent on every page.
 I thought it would be good for this to live in the top-left corner, where most Home button instinctivley live.
-Thgis home button would alse serve as a great transition for mobile and tablet devices, except i would have the button appear at centre-bottom of the se devices.
+Thgis home button would alse serve as a great transition for mobile and tablet devices, except i would have the button appear at centre-bottom of these devices.

-I also wanted to explore classic and classy styles.
-This idea drew me closer to a grey colour palette.
+I also wanted to explore classic and classy colours.
+I was drawn more and more to a grey colour palette, possibly because of my fascination with the above images.

-A lot of the omages above also toy with main elements being off centre.
-I like this enough to want to implement this in my design.

-This was

 What became clear to me was that if I wanted to make the structure as simple as possibele, I needed to make my website as dynamic as I could.
 I loved this idea of having things move as the user scrolls through the page and was keen on implementing this in my page.